I love those words and for me they hold real meaning.

 I parted from the retreat and that beautiful community absolutely sure that choosing silence from time to time would be my way of staying connect to the real me, the essence of me wherever life took me or what ever it brought me.

-There is much proven evidence out there that tells us the emotional and physical benefits of being silent from time to time and you don't necessarily need to head off on a full retreat to achieve these benefits.
-You can just take yourself off for a long walk and choose to leave behind your phone, your music, your friend and just go and spend some free time in a natural environment.
-Try it to find a stillness within you and if you are feeling really Zen you can hug a tree for good measure!
+There is much proven evidence out there that tells us the emotional and physical benefits of being silent from time to time and to find this you don't necessarily need to head off on a full retreat to achieve these benefits.
+You can just choose to make some time to take yourself off for a long walk and make that choice to leave behind your phone, your music, your friend and just go and spend some free time in a natural environment.
+Try it to find a stillness within you and if you are feeling really Zen you might even hug a tree for good measure!